Felipe Santana

 Felipe Augusto Santana (/pt-BR/; born 17 March 1986) is a Brazilian former professional footballer who played as a centre-back.
+During a 17-year career, he also played abroad for football clubs in Germany, Greece and Russia.

 Club career

 Figueirense

 Having started his football career at Figueirense since 1996 and progressed through the club's youth system, Santana made his professional football debut for Figueirense, starting the whole game, in a 1–0 win against Paraná on 24 September 2006.
 On 18 November 2006, he made his second appearance of the season, in a 2–0 win against Flamengo.
 At the end of the 2006 season, Santana made two appearances in all competitions.

 At the start of the 2007 season, Santana began to establish himself in the first team place, playing in the centre–back position.
 On 3 July 2007, he scored his first goal of his professional career, in a 2–1 win over Cruzeiro.
 Two weeks later on 14 July 2007, Santana scored his second goal of the season, in a 2–1 win over Paraná.
 Twelve days later on 26 July 2007, he scored his third goal of the season, in a 2–2 draw against Corinthians.
 Santana helped the club keep four consecutive clean sheets between 4 October 2007 and 21 October 2007.
 At the end of the 2007 season, he went on to make thirty–six appearances and scoring three times in all competitions.

 In the opening game of the 2008 season, Santana scored a brace, in a 5–5 draw against Portuguesa, in what turned out to be his only appearance of the season.